Ex-minister Jose Raul Mulino Wins Panama Presidential Race - UrduPoint

 The country's GDP growth is forecast to slow from 7.3 percent in 2023 to 2.5 percent this year, according to the International Monetary Fund.

-Part of the reason is the Panama Canal, which moves about six percent of the world's maritime trade, limiting traffic amid a crippling drought.
+Part of the reason is the Panama Canal, which moves about six percent of the world's maritime trade, has limited traffic amid a crippling drought.

 Another headache awaiting Mulino is the Darien Gap between Colombia and Panama, through which more than half a million undocumented migrants passed last year -- while subjected to abuses criticized by rights groups.